svideloc/csci-e59-sql-final-project/README.md

 ![diagram](images/diagram2.png)

 I chose a sql database because of the many foreign key interactions, and likely transactions that will be going on to the database at the same time.
-Multiple users will be able to access the WEB UI at any given moment, meaning that multiple evalations can be run with any number of models/datasets.
+Multiple users will be able to access the WEB UI at any given moment, meaning that multiple evaluations can be run with any number of models/datasets.
 Having this organized into the tables in the design above will prove to be useful as the project scales with more models and datasets.

 Let's go through each table, its purpose, and what data it is storing.

 ### MODELS & DATASETS

 *MODELS* and *DATASETS* are two of the simpler tables in the dataset.
 The *MODELS* table simply captures each model that is available in the evaluation.
 Similarly the *DATASETS* table shows which datasets are available to inference the evaluation against.
 Users looking at the UI, will likely see a list of available models and datasets which will be derived from these tables!See the below `SELECT` statement for the kind of data that exists in these two tables:

 ```
 mysql> SELECT * FROM MODELS LIMIT 5;